Skip to content

 Beware of trouble ✨

-To remain previous behavior in your application, you can simply set an option that saves you from all the trouble!
+To maintain previous behavior in your application, you can simply set an option that saves you from all the trouble!
 See https://eyeson-team.github.io/js-docs/overview/#configuration

 eyeson.config.allowSafariSFU = false